AregSargsyan99/HW4/REPORT.md

 Areg Sargsyan
-The author of the codes is me and only me.
+The author is me and only me.

 I made these files as required and and then linked them into square_prog: